typedclojure/typedclojure/typed/clj.spec/doc/tutorial.md

-# Tutorial for typed.clj/spec
+# Tutorial for typed.clj.spec

-Welcome! typed.clj/spec is a library that provides generative-testing for static types.
+Welcome! typed.clj.spec is a library that provides generative-testing for static types.

 It's a lot of fun to play around with, but also packs a punch -- enjoy!